frantjc/jenkins-job-resource/README.md

 Triggers a new build of the target job and gets the result

-## Development
+## developing

-### Prerequisites
+- `make` is recommended - version 3.81 is tested

-* golang is *required* - version 1.11.x or above is required for go mod to work
+- `golang` is _required_ - version 1.18.x or above is required for [generics](https://go.dev/doc/tutorial/generics)
-* docker is *required* - version 20.10.x is tested; earlier versions may also work
+- `docker` is _required_ - version 20.10.x is tested
-* go mod is used for dependency management of the golang packages

-### Tests

-The tests have been embedded with the `Dockerfile`; ensuring that the testing environment is consistent across any `docker` enabled platform.
+Tests have been embedded with the `Dockerfile`; ensuring that the testing environment is consistent across any `docker` enabled platform.
 When the docker image builds, the test are run inside the docker container, on failure they will stop the build.

 The tests can be ran in a number of ways: